Heatmap¶

 andmax

-values, then click confirm.
+values, and click confirm.

 - Check if the heatmap code snippet has been added to the RUM SDK;